- A laptop's mousepad is one of the most essential interface components.

-Steps to fix issues with mouse or touchpad in Windows 10
+How do I fix mouse or touchpad issues in Windows 10?

 - Press Windows key + X and go to Device Manager